Financial-Times/cm-react-components/README.md

           url: '/main-route-2'
     ];
     ```
-  - `clientMenuData` (array) - an array of objects which contains the different application routes for the main navigation (`Navigation`), e.g.:
+  - `secondaryMenuData` (array) - an array of objects which contains the different application routes for the main navigation (`Navigation`), e.g.:

       ```
     [